arrow-left

 From VxCentralScan, select Scan New Batch.
 Ballots feed through the scanner automatically and the number of ballots scanned will increase as each ballot is scanned under Ballot Count.
 A timestamp will appear under the Finished At header when a batch is done scanning.
 Repeat the scanning process until all ballots are scanned.

 Next, scan the additional test ballots created.
 One is blank and one should be marked with an overvote.
-Verify the scanner requests each before proceeding.
+Verify the scanner requests each ballot be adjudicated before proceeding.

 Once finished scanning, confirm that the ballot count listed onscreen matches the number of ballot sheets in the test deck.